 The Quantum of Solace Suede Chukka

 One of the very first posts I published on Iconic Alternatives way back in 2015 was on alternatives for Bond’s now iconic Quantum of Solace footwear.
-And the Church’s Ryder IIIs continue to be popular thirteen (!) years after Bond wore them for riding a dirt bike through Port-au-Prince and blowing up eco-hotels in Bolivia.
-You can still get the originals at Herring Shoes for £410.00/$496.00.
+And the Church’s Ryder IIIs continue to be popular fourteen (!) years after Bond wore them while visiting Port-au-Prince and blowing up eco-hotels in Bolivia.
+You can get the latest version of the boot, the Ryder III LW, at Zappos for $825.00.

 Another boot that offers good bang for the buck.
 They have the look we want, they’re leather lined and Blake stitched with a Dainite-like rubber studded sole.
 The Canterburys are made in Portugal, not England.
-But the reviews are very good and Herring has sizes 6 to 13 in stock (some sizes are due later this month).
+But the reviews are very good and Herring has sizes 6 to 13 arriving sometime this month.
 Shipping in the UK is free.
 However, they charge £20.00 (about $25) to get them to you in the States.
 I can’t deny liking Herring Shoes.
 As I’ve frequently said, the owners and staff there know footwear and make customer service a priority.
 That’s something I think we can all appreciate.

-GANT Kyree Boots in Dark Brown Suede: on sale for £119.00
+Charles Tyrwhitt Suede Chukka Boots in Dark Chocolate: on sale for $179.99

 The Skyfall “Enjoying Death” Suede Chukka